Best Black Friday vacuum cleaner deals 2024

 Best robot vacuum cleaner deals

-When we tested the combo version of this Roomba vacuum, our tech writer, Steve, awarded it the top spot in our round-up of the best robot vacuums.
+When testing the combo version of this Roomba vacuum, IndyBest tech writer Steve awarded it the top spot in his round-up of the best robot vacuums.
 “One of the best roomba iRobot makes, the combo j7+ is a self-emptying robot vacuum cleaner with an intelligent mopping function that switches modes automatically when it moves from hard floors to rugs and carpets,” Steve explained.
+Now, you can save almost 50 per cent on the standard model (without the mopping function) at Amazon.

 Eufy X10 pro omni robot vacuum cleaner: Was £799, now £579, Amazon.co.uk